vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Interface/Unity Events/States.md

 - Runtime Only (default)
 ### Resolution
 Switch the event to **Runtime Only** if you intend to invoke it normally.
-Switch it to **Editor and Runtime** if you're looking to invoke the event in Edit-Mode.
+Switch it to **Editor and Runtime** if you're looking to invoke the event in Edit Mode.

 ![UnityEvent States](unity-event-state.png)